 Nearly 200 people are diagnosed with Multiple Sclerosis every week.
 Multiple Sclerosis is an autoimmune disorder that causes a person’s immune system to attack its own tissues or organs, resulting in nerve damage.
-Symptoms of MS can include tiredness, weekness, visual issues, numbness or tingling, and cognitive dysfunctions.
+Symptoms of MS can include tiredness, weakness, visual issues, numbness or tingling, and cognitive dysfunctions.
 A unique symptom of MS is sensitivity to higher temperatures.
 In fact, it’s reported that 60-80% of people who suffer from MS show excessive sensitivity to increases in their core body temperature.

 Not only is this sensitivity a symptom, it also exacerbates other symptoms.